1 killed, 15 injured in grenade attack in Srinagar

 The attack, which took place at a bus stand near Hotel Plaza, happened a day before a delegation of members of the European Parliament (MEPs) will visit Jammu and Kashmir.

-Kahmir on high alert ever since its special status under Article 370 was scrapped through a presidential order on August 5.
-The state was formally bifurcated into two union territories Jammu and Kashmir and Ladakh on October 31.
+Kashmir on high alert ever since its special status under Article 370 was scrapped through a presidential order on August 5.
+The state was formally bifurcated into two union territories J&K and Ladakh on October 31.